HFulcher/huwfulcher.com/email.md

 ---
-title: How to get in touch via email
+title: How to get in touch
 layout: default
-description: How to reach Huw via email
+description: How to reach me
 permalink: /email
 published: true
 ---

-## Standard Way
+## Email
 You can find me at huwfulcher [at] protonmail [dot] com

-## Encrypted
 If you make use of GPG you can verify my signature using the public key below.

 ```